Tsai-Anthony/Tsai-Anthony/README.md

 - JavaScript 🟢: Skilled in using JavaScript for web automation, providing dynamic and interactive testing capabilities.

-- Python 🐍: Proficient in utilizing Python for automation scripting, offering versatility and effectiveness in various testing frameworks.

 - Selenium 🌐: Expertise in utilizing Selenium WebDriver for automated testing of web applications, enabling precise control and accurate results.

 - CI/CD 🛠️: Proficient in setting up Continuous Integration and Continuous Deployment pipelines for seamless, efficient development and testing workflows.